 - Age of Sensibility

 Restoration Period (1660-1700) – The restoration age begins in 1660.
-In the restoration period, James II was restored to the throne.
+In the restoration period, Charles II was restored to the throne.
 There was a complete rejection of ideas.
 People had a different way of living as compared to the other ages.
 A lot of changes took place during that period.

 Most importantly, the Theatre closed down by the Puritans was restored.
 John Dryden, greatest of all the poets of this age, established heroic couplet in English Poetry.
 He developed a new prose style that was suited to the practical needs of the age.